 - Spontaneous bacterial peritonitis.
-Sometimes, peritonitis develops as a complication of liver disease, such as cirrhosis, or of kidney disease.
+This infection is caused by bacteria.
+It can happen when someone has liver disease, such as cirrhosis, or kidney disease.

-- Bloating or a feeling of fullness in your abdomen
+- Bloating or a feeling of fullness in the abdomen.

-If you're receiving peritoneal dialysis, peritonitis symptoms may also include:
+If you get peritoneal dialysis, peritonitis symptoms also may include:

-- White flecks, strands or clumps (fibrin) in the dialysis fluid
+- White flecks, strands or clumps — which are called fibrin — in the dialysis fluid.

 When to see a doctor

 Peritonitis can be life-threatening if you don't get treatment quickly.
 Call your health care provider right away if you have severe pain or tenderness of your abdomen, bloating or a feeling of fullness along with: